 The answer is yes; you can have an HRA and HSA simultaneously under specific circumstances.
 However, to understand the advantages of having both accounts, let’s first look at the differences between the two.

-Health Savings Account
+Health Savings Accounts

-Health Reimbursement Arrangement
+Health Reimbursement Arrangements

 Consult IRS Ruling 2004-45 for further guidance.

-Having both accounts combines the benefits of two different financial tools.
-Both HRAs and HSAs are designed to help manage and pay for medical expenses.
+Having an HSA and HRA at the same time combines the benefits of two different financial tools that help manage and pay for medical expenses.
 The advantages of utilizing both accounts include the following: